 Perpetual Mine Management Obligations

-Pit water that seeps into mines deep underground has to be continuously pumped to the surface in order to keep the shafts and tunnels dry so that the coal can be mined.
-Even after the last mine is closed at the end of 2018, the pit water will have to be pumped out if necessary, especially in order to prevent it from mixing with drinking water.
-Currently the RAG Corporation has 13 pit water management facilities in North Rhine-Westphalia and five in Saarland.
-These facilities are located at the deepest points of the shafts, often more than 1,000 meters underground.
-They collect the pit water, and huge pumps then transport it to the surface through meter-wide pipes.
-The pump system has a redundant arrangement so that if a pump fails it can be quickly replaced by another.
+During active hard coal mining in Germany, pit water that seeped into mines deep underground had to be continuously pumped to the surface in order to keep the shafts and tunnels dry.
+Even after the closing of the last German hard coal mine at the end of 2018, the pit water will have to be pumped out, especially in order to prevent it from mixing with drinking water.
+The collected pit water is transported to the surface by huge pumps through meter-wide pipes.
+The pump system has a redundant arrangement so that if a pump fails, it can be quickly replaced by another.
 Engineers are continuously working on concepts for the long-term optimization of the pit water management measures in the mining areas.
+The RAG Corporation currently has a total of 17 pit water management facilities, and it is now planning to reduce this number to six facilities in the Ruhr area and to one in Ibbenbüren.
+On account of the favourable geological conditions in the Saarland, it is expected that no pumping will be necessary there over the long term after the corresponding authorization processes have been completed.
+It will then be possible to channel all of the pit water into the Saar River without applying any pressure.

 Over the centuries, mining has also caused changes to landscapes.
 Entire regions have subsided — in extreme cases, by up to 25 meters.
 The surface water will always have to be actively regulated in these areas in order to prevent it from collecting in the depressions.
 To ensure that the water is properly drained, the foundation has to operate and maintain special pumping facilities and deepen bodies of water.